 Master of Information

 According to "U.S. News & World Report's rankings," Rutgers University has one of the best library and information studies (LIS) graduate schools in the nation.
-The publication ranked the MI program 7th, and it ranked four of its specializations as follows: #1 for school library media (tied with Florida State University), #6 for digital librarianship, #8 for information systems, and #6 for services for children and youth.
-Plus, the program is the only Top 10 ranked LIS program within one hour of New York City.
+The publication ranked the MI program 7th, and it ranked four of its specializations as follows: #1 for school library media, #6 for digital librarianship, #8 for information systems, and #6 for services for children and youth.
+Plus, the program is the only Top 10 ranked LIS program within one hour of New York City and Philadelphia.

-The MI program must be completed within three years.
+The MI program requires a total of 36 credits and must be completed within three years.
 As a part-time student taking two classes (six credits) per semester, it will take three years (six semesters) to complete the program.
 As a full-time student taking three classes (nine credits) per semester, it will take two years (four semesters) to complete the program.
 Many students take advantage of summer and winter session courses to decrease the time to completion.

 Library and Information Science